urbit/azimuth-js/README.md

     claims:   '0xe0834579269eac6beca2882a6a21f6fb0b1d7196'
   }

-let contracts = azimuth.initContracts(web3, contractAddresses);
+let contracts = azimuthjs.initContracts(web3, contractAddresses);
 ```

-Note that the web3 object is passed to `azimuth.initContracts` explicitly.
+Note that the web3 object is passed to `azimuthjs.initContracts` explicitly.
 Aside from contract initialisation, this is typically only required when
 sending transactions (more below).